 Sporting Capital a new social investment fund that focuses on supporting the sustainable development of community sports organisations.The £3m fund is the first of its kind, and offers investment in the form of simple, repayable loans of between £50k to £150k.

 Tesco Community Grants - Tesco community grants fund thousands of local projects right across the UK.
 Projects that bring benefit to their community will get the green light.
 Grants up to £2000 are available.

 Trusthouse - Trusthouse gives grants for running costs or one-off capital costs to charities and not-for-profit organisations for projects addressing Rural Issues and Urban Deprivation.
-Funding is temporarily suspended as of 30th April 2020.

 Tudor Trust - Grants (min. £10k) are available to smaller community-led groups that support people at the margins of society in the UK, encouraging independence, inclusion and integration.
 Sports organisations need to have a strong social focus.